FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Terry Pratchett

-Terry Pratchett, who is an appointed Officer of the Order of the British Empire, published "The Colour of Magic" in 1983, and since then, his "Discworld" series has been growing.
+Terry Pratchett, who was appointed Officer of the Order of the British Empire in 1998, published "The Colour of Magic" in 1983, and since then, his "Discworld" series has grown steadily.
 Some of the famous writers who are parodied are J.R.R Tolkien and William Shakespeare.

 10. "Bridget Jones's Diary" was published in 1996, and it is a fictional and humorous narration of an English woman's life ostensibly written, of course, by herself.
 Who wrote this book?